-First, the effect of the different GW approximations and implementations is studied by performing calculations on the smallest two perfect cubes, $(MgO)4$ and $(MgO){32}$.
-Tables 1 and 2 give the edge states, fundamental gap, optical gap and exciton binding energy values predicted by the different method combinations for the two particles.
-Concentrating first on the effect of basis-set, with increasing basis-set size the edge states both move to deeper, more negative, values while the fundamental and optical gap increase and the exciton binding energy more or less remains the same.
-Generally, as would be expected, the shift when going from the triple-zeta def2-TZVPP to the quadruple-zeta def2-QZVPP basis-set is smaller than when going from def2-SVP to def2-TZVPP, except for the unoccupied edge state, for which the shift is similar.
+First, the effect of the different GW approximations and implementations is studied by performing calculations on the smallest two perfect cubes, (MgO)4 and (MgO)32.
+Tables 1 and 2 give the highest occupied and lowest unoccupied quasiparticle energies, fundamental gap, optical gap and exciton binding energy values predicted by the different method combinations for the two particles.
+Concentrating first on the effect of basis-set, with increasing basis-set size the highest occupied and lowest unoccupied quasiparticle states both move to deeper, more negative, values while the fundamental and optical gap increase and the exciton binding energy more or less remains the same.
+Generally, as would be expected, the shift when going from the triple-zeta def2-TZVPP to the quadruple-zeta def2-QZVPP basis-set is smaller than when going from def2-SVP to def2-TZVPP, except for the lowest unoccupied quasiparticle state, for which the shift is similar.
 A calculation using the augmented Dunning aug-cc-pVTZ basis-set, suggest that the effect of adding additional diffuse basis functions is minor.

-Table 1 Occupied (-IP) and unoccupied (-EA) edge states, fundamental gap (Δ_F), optical gap (Δ_O) and exciton binding energy (EBE) values of (MgO)4 as calculated by the different method combinations (TZVPP=def2-TZVPP, accTZ=aug-cc-pVTZ, QZVPP=def2-QZVPP, SVP=def2-SVP).
+Table 1 Highest occupied (-IP) and lowest unoccupied (-EA) quasiparticle states, fundamental gap (Δ_F), optical gap (Δ_O) and exciton binding energy (EBE) values of (MgO)4 as calculated by the different method combinations (TZVPP=def2-TZVPP, accTZ=aug-cc-pVTZ, QZVPP=def2-QZVPP, SVP=def2-SVP).